Pages

 Genetically modified food

 Genetic engineering means that you change the the genes in plants or animals, so they get new properties.
-Genetically modified food is created by genetically engineered plants or animals.

 Designed vegetables